-Olive oil is a monosaturated, heart healthy fat.
+Olive oil is a monounsaturated, heart healthy fat.
 It is loaded with antioxidants that help protect the heart and blood cells from damage.
 Olive oil is a major ingredient in the Mediterranean diet, which is known for its cardiovascular benefits.
-Drinking olive oil every day is not only good for the heart, but may also aid in weight loss and pain relief.
-However, because it's high in calories, you should drink oil in moderation and, as with any other supplement, you should consult your doctor before taking it.
+Eating olive oil every day is not only good for the heart, but may also aid in weight loss and pain relief.
+However, because it's high in calories, you should ingest oil in moderation and, as with any other supplement, you should consult your doctor before taking it.

 Since food preparations vary and olive oil is not always needed, drinking olive oil is one way to ensure that you get your daily olive oil enrichment.
 Drinking at least 1 tablespoon of olive oil lets you measure exactly how much you consume each day.

 Olive oil contains monounsaturated fat, which is a heart healthy type of fat.
 Use olive oil in place of saturated and trans fats, which can increase your risk of heart disease, according to the Harvard School of Public Health.
 A 2008 study conducted by M.I.
 Covas and published in the October issue of Inflammopharmacology notes that olive oil is effective against oxidative stress, which is linked to several diseases including cardiovascular disease.